michalhanuliak/pokedex/frontend/README.md

 Vitest is used for writing and running unit tests.
 To execute the tests: npm run test // or yarn test

+### Rexporting of 3rd party libraries

+3rd party libraries are reexported for sake of grouping side effects and in case of library breaking changes, easier replacement.